Drumming has never been easier. I believe we no longer have to carry heavy drums to the studio or for a gig.

 The Yamaha DD75 is a step up from the DTX series.
 And if you compare its affordability and portability, it has everything useful from a drummer’s viewpoint.

 Hence, having it gives you exposure to the new realm of percussion sets.
 This means you can handle an extensive range of genres, making use of full versatility.
+These 75 drum kits are designed in a way that every user will find something new and different while using it and once you saw them, all you want to do is add to cart them right away.

 The eight sensitive touchpads and two pedals make it look more like the classic drum setup.